sensorlab/sensorlab.github.io/content/people/apirnat/index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - students
-# - leaders
 ---

-Anže Pirnat is currently pursuing a bachelor's degree in electrical engineering and working as a research intern in the [Department of Communication Systems](https://e6.ijs.si/) at [Jože Stefan Institute](http://ijs.si).
+Anže Pirnat received a bachelor's degree in electrical engineering in 2023 from the Faculty of Electrical Engineering, University of Ljubljana.
+He is pursuing a master's degree in electrical engineering and working as a research intern at the [Department of Communication Systems](https://e6.ijs.si/), [Jože Stefan Institute](http://ijs.si).
+His work and interests include machine learning, smart infrastructure, and MLOps.